jsmonkey/teleneural/README.md

-Teleneural is a telegram bot powered with OpenAI.

-With help of Telegram API it may emulate any user in a chat and keep conversation going.
+Teleneural is an OpenAI powered bot which mimicking user's behaviour useing Telegram API. 🧠

 # Quickstart